jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 The advantage to explicit
 passing of secrets, as shown in this example, is that caller may elect to choose which secret value to pass to the reusable workflow.
-In the complete example used here, there are two Azure Servive Principal secrets within the caller: one for the production environment and one for the preview environment.
-The caller then selects the correct secret to explicitly pass to the reusable workflow based thereby abstracting logic about which secret to use into the caller workflow.
+In the complete example used here, there are two Azure Service Principal secrets within the caller: one for the production environment and one for the preview environment.
+The caller then selects the correct secret to explicitly pass to the reusable workflow thereby abstracting logic about which secret to use into the calling workflow.

 In either case, once secrets have been passed to the underlying resuable workflow, they may be accessed for use with the following syntax: